nextstrain/nextstrain.org/content/docs/03-bioinformatics-pipeline/05-exported-JSON-files.md

 ---
-author: "james hadfield"
-date: "09/03/2018"
-title: "Format of JSON files exported by Augur and consumed by Auspice"
+title: "Format of JSON files exported by augur and consumed by auspice"
+date: "2018-03-09"
 ---

 The data displayed in auspice is derived from JSON files produced by augur.